 How Can A Roth IRA Help With Your Retirement Goals?

-A Roth IRA is a retirement account that you've already paid taxes on, so distributions from the Roth IRA will always be tax-free!
+A Roth IRA is a retirement account that you've already paid taxes on, so distributions from the Roth IRA will be tax-free once you become 59½ or older and you’ve met the 5-year holding period. always be tax-free!

-A Roth IRA can be established with individual contributions or "conversion” of existing traditional or rollover IRA.
+A Roth IRA can be established with individual contributions or "conversion” of their existing Traditional or Rollover IRA.
 While you don't get a tax break the year you contribute, once invested, your money grows tax-free.
 After age 59½, you can withdraw your funds without taxes or penalties if the account has been open for at least five years.

 The Benefits of A Roth IRA